-John’s extradition practice includes both part 1 and part 2 warrants, including a request from the United States.
-He has particular experience in relation to s2 arguments on the legality of warrants and has also conducted cases on article 6, article 8, article 3 and section 10.
+John’s extradition practice includes both part 1 and part 2 warrants, including requests from the United States and Albania.
+He has particular experience in relation to s2 arguments on the legality of warrants, as well as under s25 in relation to requested persons’ health.

 Professional panel appointments

 - Crown Prosecution Service (CPS) Grade 2 Prosecutor.

 - University of Law Employment Law award (BPTC).

 - Lamb Building Advanced Criminal Procedure award (BPTC).